Is it extreme to say that mobile marketing is sort of like a modern-day gold rush?

 On a related note, smart capture pages go hand-in-hand with building your email list.

 LeadPages applies the best practices of mobile lead-gen forms with its built-in sleek, responsive designs.
 The platform’s attractive forms that pack a punch can help funnel traffic to you instantly versus forcing anyone to fill out something lengthy that could cause them to bounce.
 Especially if you’re trying to promote a new lead magnet, pop-ups are a must-have.

 Bitly has been around forever but provides a few new tricks for mobile-focused marketers.

 Specifically, Bitly links are brilliant for tracking individual campaigns and their performance.
-For example, you might want to insert links your emails, social bios and various blog posts to see which are producing the highest ROI.
+For example, you might want to insert links to your emails, social bios and various blog posts to see which are producing the highest ROI.
 Bitly links are particularly popular on Instagram bios and even on posts where links are traditionally discouraged (or outright prevented).

 If nothing else, creating content on YouTube has major SEO benefits as videos can be optimized for keywords just like a blog post can.
-These videos show up in Google results and can draw even more organic traffic to your site or products pages.
+These videos show up in Google results and can draw even more organic traffic to your site or product pages.

 No matter what you’re selling, mobile customers are the name of the game.
 Having these tools in your toolbox will help you navigate and hopefully dominate your industry’s mobile marketplace sooner rather than later.